akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

     0       0       0       i--     ETH IPV4 UDP GTPU GTP_PSC IPV4 => RSS
     1       0       0       i--     ETH IPV4 UDP GTPU GTP_PSC IPV4 => RSS

-6. repeat step 2, check the toeplitz rule can't work now, but have hash value.
+6. repeat step 2, check the symmetric rule can't work now, but have hash value.

 Note: the action after deleting rule is not guaranteed in dpdk-20.08. so the following step don't need to be run in dpdk-20.08.